-Last updated on February 4th, 2024 at 05:20 pm
+Last updated on December 20th, 2025 at 03:19 pm

 The Quick Guide to Bangkok’s Chatuchak Weekend Market if You’re Short on Time…

-If you want to check out Chatuchak (or Jatujak also JJ Market; Thai: จตุจักร) in Bangkok and you don’t have a lot of time, I’m going to show you where you should go to pick up unique Thai handmade souvenirs, eat delicious Thai street food and of course shop to your heart’s content.
+If you want to check out Chatuchak (or Jatujak also JJ Market; Thai: จตุจักร) in Bangkok and you don’t have a lot of time, I’m going to show you where you should go to pick up unique Thai handmade souvenirs, eat delicious Thai street food, and of course shop to your heart’s content.

-There are an estimated 15,000 stalls within 27 zones as stated in Wikipedia.
-Chances are you don’t have time to go through all of them.
+There are an estimated 15,000 stalls within 27 zones, as stated in Wikipedia.
+Chances are, you don’t have time to go through all of them.

-Even if you’ve just come back from a short day trip from Damnoen Saduak and Maeklong markets or any other day trip from Bangkok.
+Even if you’ve just come back from a short day trip to Damnoen Saduak and Maeklong markets, or any other day trip from Bangkok.

 You’re not.
 Because you’re going to know the best parts of JJ Market and why it’s one of the best outdoor shopping experiences Bangkok has to offer.